satwik-shirpurwar/mini-project-6th-sem/README.md

-Detection air pollution of big cities using nearby cities
+Detection air pollution of big cities using nearby cities.